 Bandar Seri Begawan & Omar Ali Saifuddin Mosque

 But Bandar Seri Begawan isn’t all about that mosque.
 The best way to start the day is to have a stroll at the market, not far from the river.
 Its pleasant little market under big umbrellas and all kinds of vegetables, fish, potted plants and other things are sold.
+Perfect to get a first glimpse of life in mysterious Brunei.

-That mosque I’m talking about is the Sultan Omar Ali Saifuddin Mosque, and it is the most famous landmark of Bandar Seri Begawan and Brunei.
+When I first saw it, I didn’t really know what to think.
 Its a bit like a lavish mountain of Italian marble and gold put in the middle of muddy swamps close to the river.
 It’s not extremely big, but its architecture is for sure beautiful.

 Unfortunately it was not allowed to take pictures inside, otherwise I would have made another panorama there!